hopsoft/turbo_boost-streams/README.md

 #### Queue Name

-You may want to change the the queue name for Turbo Stream jobs.
+You can change the queue name for Turbo Stream background jobs to isolate, prioritize, and scale the work.

 ```ruby
 # config/initializers/turbo_streams.rb